tapanisavo/microsoft-vision-ai/README.md

 - Billed products (quantity, unit price, VAT percent and total)
 - Payment details (IBAN and SWIFT)

-However, it couldn't find some relatively useful information like the invoice's reference number, product codes or discounts (of course there's a chance that my test invoices were bad).
+However, it couldn't find some relatively useful information like the invoice's reference number or product specific discounts (of course there's a chance that my test invoices were bad).
 But overall I would say that while there's room for improvement, the Vision AI is pretty good at extracting the basic information.